aoliver44/taxaHFE/README.md

 --input_covariates: Do you have an additional metadata input (txt | tsv | csv) you want the random forests to consider?

---subsample: a decimal value for performing stratified subsampling of factor type data
+--subsample: a decimal value for performing stratified subsampling of factor type data.
+This behavior is to help protect against data-leakage.

+--standardized: is the sum total feature abundance between subjects equal?
+For microbiome data, this might be a relative abundance of microbes file (sum of features within subjects add up to 1).
+Set to ```FALSE``` if this is not true.
+Dietary data, for instance, has different sum-totals depending on the subject (people eat different amounts of food!).

---cor_level: what initial correlation threshold (Pearson) to use when comparing child to parent
+--cor_level: what initial correlation threshold (Pearson) to use when comparing child to parent.
+We use a high threshold (0.95) and encourage this threashold to stay high.
+We are really after *redundant* features with this step, were are not trying to institute a deep correlation filter.

 --write_old_files: should files summarized at each taxa level be written to file?
 The old HFE program files are written to for use in the Oudah et al. algorithm

---ncores: number of cores to let the random forest use
+--ncores: number of cores to let the random forest use.
+Not a huge spead up, but if you have the cores available, it can't hurt.

 [input_meta]: the file that contains the metadata column you wish to predict with your hierarchical data.
 This file should contain BOTH your subject_identifier and your metadata label